 The call for applications will go out in both the Fall and Spring Semesters through the ECE Undergraduate Listserv.

-For the Spring 2020 Semester the application is available online starting on September 10th!
-The deadline to apply is September 27th, 2019!
+For the Fall 2020 Semester the application is available online starting on February 10th!
+The deadline to apply is February 28th, 2020!